yimasun/peertest/README.md

 A candidate is allowed to use any resources as if they are developing/troubleshooting normally.
 Including asking for help from the conductor of the excercise.

 ## Pre-requisits
-Candidate should come prepared with an env they can configure to edit and run code.
+Candidate should come prepared with an env they can configure to edit and run php based code.
 They must have working git, and can access and pull down git repo.